safops/.github/profile/README.md

 On April 2nd 2023, the Creator had to listen to the doves cry from the sanctuary of Mount Calvary Baptist Church in Lexington Kentucky, the lifelong church of His servant Micah.

 > [!NOTE]
-> The Creator believes that people inside their place of worship are among the most peaceful on the planet while there, making them "doves "
+> The Creator believes that people inside their place of worship are among the most peaceful on the planet while there, making them "doves " Now, listen to ["When the Doves Cry"](https://music.youtube.com/watch?v=FcKE-1NlNlg&sq=1&si=hjLMmWdvKuSkXLyO) again.

 **The Creator was angry.**